byui-cse/cse251-course/week04/prove.md

 Assignments are not accepted late.
 Instead, you should submit what you have completed by the due date for partial credit.

 Assignments are individual and not team based.
 Any assignments found to be plagiarised will be graded according to the `ACADEMIC HONESTY` section in the syllabus.
 The Assignment will be graded in broad categories as outlined in the syllabus:

 ## Submission

-When finished, upload your Python file to Canvas.
+When finished, upload your Python file and chart to Canvas.